CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/03-installation-guide/04-deployment/06-deployment-appliance/04-TUI/03-main-menu.md

 Files `/etc/profile.d/proxy.sh`, `/etc/apt/apt.conf.d/80proxy`, `/etc/default/rke2-server` and `/etc/default/rke2-agent` are modified by this action.

+When you change these settings, you have to close the actual terminal session and open a new one to reload environment variables from file `/etc/profile.d/proxy.sh`.

 Values you provided in this dialog are stored on the file system in: `/etc/czertainly-ansible/vars/proxy.yml`.

 ## Configure ingress TLS certificates